TamarFeuer/ft_transcendence/README.md

+run from frontend/;
+npm install
-run from frontend/ so that vite bundles everything;
+run so that vite bundles everything;
 npm run build